Boosting Your Soloing Power.

 Deliberately dragging your notes, creates an interesting laid-back feel which tends to make you sound very confident.

 It’s interesting how very few guitar players use this.

 Most of the time it sounds like the guitarist is on the beat or sometimes even pushing the beat.

 As with any soloing concept: the more you exaggerate it, the more expressive it gets.

 You can also see how this sounds in the video below.

 Focus on playing cool rhythmic patterns with notes.

-You want to combine 8ths, with rests, with quarters, with ties and syncopations and everything you can rhythmically think off, to make the the placement of the notes in your melodies, resemble the rhythmic complexity of syllables in human speech.
+You want to combine 8ths, with rests, with quarters, with ties and syncopations, and everything you can rhythmically think off, to make the placement of the notes in your melodies, resemble the rhythmic complexity of syllables in human speech.

 Applying rhythmic creativity also prevents a solo from sounding too scalar.